 Your tenants can be a hidden gem as a source for great tenants.
 When your existing tenants are not renewing their lease, you can ask them for referrals.
 If they’re leaving on good terms, they’ll be more than happy to market your vacant unit to their own network.

-Ideally, if you have good tenants, you should work hard to get them to renew the lease.
-You can incentivize them to stay by offering rent discounts.
+Ideally, if you have good tenants, you should work hard to retain them.
+You can incentivize them to nenew their lease by offering rent discounts.
 Although it may mean earning a bit less for a month or two, it saves you time and energy looking for quality renters.

 Now that we’ve tackled the marketing side, let’s head on to screening recommendations.